rikardbq/dodo/README.md

             - **desc=some description here** (optional)
             - **tags=key,words,goes,here** (optional)
         - priority tags are simply part of tags field
-    - searchable on date, name, description, keywords
+    - searchable on date, name, description, tags
         - filters will be composable
         - i.e ((this and that) and not thing) or other
     - done tasks are in done folder inside the **YYYY-MM-DD** folder